Free STEM Camp for High School Girls in Philadelphia, Pennington, NJ, Wilmington, DE

 Girls Who Code also make a stipend available for students in need for transportation costs, living expenses or to offset a loss of summer income.
 You can apply for the stipend as part of the application process.

-Many schools also now offer coding courses to their students.
+The need for more girls to enter STEM careers has led to other summer programs and many schools offer coding courses to their students.
 The Girls Who Code camp, however, is designed for girls who have not taken an intermediate or advanced computer science course, although Girls Who Code has other programs that might be of interest to them.

 "Girls Who Code values diverse classrooms," it says on its website.
 "As long as students are interested in exploring opportunities in technology and computer science, we strongly encourage all eligible students to apply."